bitstadium/HockeySDK-Mac/README.md

 6. You should see a folder named dSYMs which contains your dSYM bundle.
 If you use Safari, just drag this file from Finder and drop it on to the corresponding drop zone in HockeyApp.
 If you use another browser, copy the file to a different location, then right-click it and choose Compress "YourApp.dSYM".
 The file will be compressed as a .zip file.
 Drag & drop this file to HockeyApp.

 As an easier alternative for step 5 and 6, you can use our [HockeyMac](https://github.com/BitStadium/HockeyMac) app to upload the complete archive in one step.

+### Multiple dSYMs

+If your app is using multiple frameworks that are not statically linked, you can upload all dSYM packages to HockeyApp by creating a single `.zip` file with all the dSYM packages included and make sure the zip file has the extension `.dSYM.zip`.

 ## Checklist if Crashes Do Not Appear in HockeyApp